-We’ve tracked down the best washable, reusable and longer-lasting facemasks, all made as ethically as possible – and they all look pretty cute, too.
+So, it makes sense to invest in reusable face masks.
+We’ve tracked down the best washable, reusable and longer-lasting facemasks, all made as ethically as possible – and they all look pretty good, too.

 Bold, bright and seriously positive, Birdsong’s face masks will make you and everyone around you smile, even if you can’t see it.
 There are two kinds to choose from – one made of Tencel cutoffs, which is double-layered, pleated and comes with adjustable elastic to loop over your ears (very important if, like us, you have an enormous head); and one made from end-of-roll cotton and printed with the word OPTIMIST in rainbow colours (£28), also double layered.
 Most importantly, though, whichever mask you buy, Birdsong makes sure its seamstresses receive the living wage.